M-arcus/cloudron-docs/docs/documentation/email.md

 ## Changing the FROM address of an app

 By default, Cloudron allocates the `location.app@domain` mailbox for each installed app.
-When an app sends an email, the FROM address is set to `location.app@domain`.
+When an app sends an email, the FROM address is set to `location.app@domain.com`.
 The mailbox name can be changed by modifying the database.
-For example, to change the `chat.app@domain` address of an app to be just `chat`, use the following command:
+For example, to change the `chat.app@domain.com` address of an app to be just `chat`, use the following command:

 ```
-mysql -uroot -ppassword box -e "UPDATE mailboxes SET name='chat' WHERE name='chat.app'";
+mysql -uroot -ppassword -e "UPDATE box.mailboxes SET name='chat' WHERE name='chat.app' AND domain='domain.com'";
 ```

 After the command above is executed, [re-configure](/documentation/apps/#re-configuring-an-app)